RendijsC/WebApp2MovieAssignment/README.md

 Name: Rendijs Cielava

 ## Overview.
-Created a movie website using react and tmdb.
+Created a movie web application using react and tmdb.

 ### Features.

 Feature 1 :
 Created new pages top rated, trending and now playing.
-Done this by copying upcoming movies page and connecting each new page to the associated api link to work and created routes in the index page.

 Feature 2 :
 Parameterised end points, added alternative languages, associated actors to the movie and similar movies each new parameterised endpoint had a associated api link.

 Feature 3 :
-Linking created able to click more info on actor card to show their movies.
+Linking created, able to click more info on actor card to show their movies.

 Feature 4 :
 Filter by rating where user is able to pick a minimum rating to be shown from 1 to 10.